JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7917 days**.

-And here is a just a random fact -  **The book "Little Red Riding Hood" was banned in 1990 by two school districts in California.
-They did this because in the book there was a picture of a basket that had a bottle of wine in it**.
+And here is a just a random fact -  **Uranus is the only planet that rotates on its side**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)